How to notify us over the holiday period.

 You need to select the most effective control measures that are proportionate to the risk, and appropriate to your work situation.

-Workers who spend their day sitting at a desk and working on a computer are prone to strains and other injuries related to posture and equipment.
+Workers who spend their day sitting at a desk and working on a computer are at risk of experiencing discomfort, pain, or injury.

 What can you do?